LensenMcGavin-AI/LensenMcGavin-AI.github.io/_pages/cpd.md

 Courses running in H1 2026.
 Tell us which modules you want and preferred location (Wellington, Auckland, or online).

 ## Our Team
-Senior AI researcher (explainable & ethical AI), AI regulation/policy specialist (LLM), and technology ethics & assurance advisor.
+Dr Andrew Lensen (explainable & ethical AI), Chris McGavin LLM (AI regulation & policy), and Dr Andrew Chen (technology ethics & assurance).
 See About page for full bios.

 ## Why LensenMcGavin AI
 Independent, vendor‑neutral expertise spanning research, regulation, ethics, and real deployment in Aotearoa.
 Focused on safe, equitable, defensible use.